krasimir/fabrico/README.md

       └ controllers
       └ views

-And you want to add your modules in */site/libs/something*.
+And you want to add a module in */site/libs/something*.
 There are two things that you should do:

 Create a .php file and add the following code